madischultz/DataViz/README.md

 * Locally:
     * pip install pandas
+    * pip install plotnine
+    * pip install Flask
-    * pip install ggplot
+    * pip install flask_cors

+    * To run the Flask server, cd into /src/server and run server.py

-    * Run the generated_code.py file from the directory it's saved to:
+    * If you just want the .py code that's generated, click Save Python and run the generated_code.py file from the directory it's saved to:
         * python3 generated_code.py
         * The png will be downloaded in the same directory

 * Colab:
     * Copy generated python code